CDCgov/RecordLinker/docs/site/reference.md

 ```

 In this example, the algorithm will exclude fields from comparison if they match:
-- `John Doe` or `Jane Doe` in the patient's name, with any characters in between
+- `John Doe` or `Jane Doe` in the patient's name
-- `999-XX-9999` in the patient's social security number, where XX can be any two digits
+- `999-99-9999` in the patient's social security number
 - `unknown` or `not specified` in any patient field